6 Pivotal Benefits of AI for Retail [+ Use Cases from Top Brands]

 IKEA

-The world's largest furniture retailer is known for their creative marketing campaigns and unique solutions using technology.
+The world's largest furniture retailer is known for its creative marketing campaigns and unique solutions using technology.

 IKEA uses AI to meet customers' needs and boost their shopping experiences.